DataEden/DataScience/README.md

 # **Machine Learning Project**
 **Part of the AWS/Udacity AI Programming with Python Nanodegree**
 ---
-## **Overview**
+## **Overview**:
 - This project is part of the **AWS/Udacity AI Programming with Python Nanodegree**, initially designed by Computer Scientist **Jenner Staab.**
   The main focus is to develop an **image classification pipeline** that identifies whether or not images are of dogs, classifies their breed, and evaluates the performance of three CNN models: **ResNet, AlexNet, and VGG**.
  - While the focus is on image classification, the lessons learned and skills gained provide practical insights that extend and or apply to fields like
   **Marketing Analytics and Data Science,** enabling AI/ML to enhance decision-making and generate actionable insights.
 ---
 ### Objectives: